Leugh ann an Gàidhlig / Read in Gaelic

 1. Help our feathered friends

-2. Go peat-free
+3. Go peat-free

 Digging up peat to use in a garden destroys wildlife and releases carbon into the atmosphere, accelerating climate change and increasing flooding in areas where it's dug up.
-Help conserve Scotland’s most vital carbon store by using peat-free garden products.
+Help conserve Scotland’s most vital carbon store by using peat-free gardening products.
 Simply check packets to ensure they're peat-free.

 9. Provide water for wildlife

 Frogs, toads and newts all wake-up from hibernation in the spring to search for homes and mates, and they thrive in garden ponds.
 As well as amphibians, a pond can attract insects such as dragonflies, birds and many more species, for drinking, resting and bathing.
-If a pond isn't possible, even using an old washing up bowl of water or a deep saucer of water on a windowsill can help.
+If a pond isn't possible, even using an old washing up bowl of water, or a deep saucer of water on a windowsill can help.

 10. Feed the locals